sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/package-repos.md

 There are two kinds of filters:

-1. **Package name filters**: these match a glob pattern to only the package repository name, and will apply to all versions of any matched names.
+1. **Package name filters**: these filters match a glob pattern against a package repository's name, and will apply to all versions of matching package repositories.
-2. **Package version filters**: these match a glob pattern to only the versions for a specific package repository.
+2. **Package version filters**: these filters match a glob pattern against versions for a specific package repository.
 It cannot apply to multiple package repositories.

 Filters can also have one of two behaviours:

 1. **Block filters**: package repositories or versions matching these filters won't be synced.
 2. **Allow filters**: only package repositories or versions matching these filters (that don't match a block filter) will be synced.

-In other words, if there is a non-empty blocklist and an empty allowlist, anything not matching the blocklist will be synced.
-If there is a non-empty or empty blocklist and a non-empty allowlist, only package repositories matching the allowlist will be synced, if not matching the blocklist.
+Having no configured _allow_ filters implicitly allows everything. _Block_ filters have priority over _allow_ filters (a blocked package or version will not be synced even if it is explicitly allowed).